madalinaandronache/Morse-Coder/README.md

 * Light signals (LEDs)
 * Visual display (LCD screen using dots and dashes)

 The goal is to provide a compact and intuitive system for encoding and visualizing Morse messages using embedded Rust.
+The project required around **60 hours** of hands-on development, from initial hardware setup to final software testing and documentation.

 ## Functionality Description